 It is important to have an influx of fresh water into the system, which helps to reduce the buildup of spin finish and bacteria in the water.
 There is a consumption of water in the system due to the differing filtration steps taken, but most hydroentanglement manufacturers inject higher fresh water quantities than required to supplement the water lost by the filtration process.
 The reason for this is the low cost of water and the added benefits of keeping the particle population, spin finish accumulation, and bacteria at acceptable levels.
-The injection of fresh water at levels of 10-15 m3 every 3-4 hours greatly benefits the plant efficiency and reduces the consumption of the filter media.

 A benefit with the high turnover rate of the water supply is the impact cleaner water has on the clean life expectancy of the injector strips.
 It should not be forgotten that the purpose of the Hydroentanglement line is to produce a textile fabric, and thus clean injector strips equate to fabrics without defect, which can happen if the injector holes become blocked by contaminants.
 This defect is very similar to the needle marks made by broken needles in needlepunched fabrics.
-The volume of water for an average Spunlace plant, within the closed water system is between 25-35 m3, thus an injection of 15 m3 every 3-4 hours means that there will not be any accumulation of contaminants which could affect the outcome of the fabric production, as the water system will be completely replenished multiple times each day.
+The volume of water for an average Spunlace plant, within the closed water system is between 25-35 m, thus an injection of fresh water every 4-6 hours (an average dependent upon fibers and other operating conditions) means that there will not be any accumulation of contaminants which could affect the outcome of the fabric production, as the water system will be completely replenished daily.
 For manufacturing of fabrics where the cotton and/or pulp is introduced into the matrix, higher consumption levels, and hence, a higher fresh water replenishment rate would be foreseen.